DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonedit-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *bAtivar*
- `TRUE` Para habilitar o controle. `FALSE` para desabilitar o controle.
+ TRUE para habilitar o controle; FALSE para desabilitar o controle.

 ### <a name="remarks"></a>Comentários